UseCrowdWise/crowdwise/README.md

 - `npm start`
 - For chrome: go to `chrome://extensions/` and `Load unpacked`, point it to the `build/` folder.

+### Developing UI components

+- `npm run storybook`
+- Go to http://localhost:6006 where you will have an auto-reloading server to iterate on UI components.

 ## Credits

 - Some HN and Reddit parsing code adapted from Newsit: https://github.com/benwinding/newsit/